-The statewide reaction to the Loma Prieta ‘quake of 1989 was to mandate seismic retrofits to unreinforced masonry structures.
+The statewide reaction to the Loma Prieta ‘quake of 1989 was a mandate to seismic retrofit unreinforced masonry structures.
 Our retrofit was originally bid at $200k, but after a series of contractors quit before project completion, the cost ballooned to $500k.
 Our once financially secure lodge mortgaged the building for $300k to pay for the work.
 We’ve been broke ever since.

 The traditional IOOF business model was to build a lodge hall in the center of a thriving town and rent out retail space on the ground floor for income.
 The closure of the Mare Island Naval Shipyard in the mid ‘90s coincided with our seismic retrofit fiasco.
 With a 50% retail vacancy in the downtown, the lodge members watched in dismay as their last savings were slowly bled away.
 The end was in sight.
 We transferred our mortgage from a traditional bank to the Grand Lodge of California, thinking that if the building was foreclosed it would at least remain Oddfellow property.
 Finally, lodge member Joe Blainey rented the ground floor for his pawn shop and stopped the bleeding for a few years.
 Donations from other lodges helped us stay afloat as well.

-Sometime after the Great Recession and City of Vallejo’s bankruptcy of 2008, brother Blainey moved his shop across the street, and our retail space went vacant for over two years.
+Brother Blainey moved his shop across the street in 2011, and our retail space went vacant for over two years.
 Once again our savings crumbled, and loss of the building seemed imminent.

 One of the lodge’s tenants was Sprint PCS, which rented part of the roof and a small office space for wireless cellular antennas for $750/mo.
 In April 2009, when downtown Vallejo was still very depressed, the lodge received a letter from wireless company Unison, offering to “Convert your lease into cash!”, “Secure your asset”, and “Receive substantial tax savings”.
 That July, the lodge’s officers, all over age 70 at the time, signed an easement agreement, in perpetuity, for the lump sum of $53,543, or about five years of rent!
 They were genuinely surprised five years later to discover that we would get nothing more from Unison.
 They had not had the documents reviewed by an attorney, nor looked up the word “perpetuity” in the dictionary.
 The Grand Lodge of California, as our mortgage holder, also failed their due diligence and signed off on the easement agreement without asking any questions.
 Other lodges with rooftop cellular equipment rentals currently receive between $2000 to $4000 per month in rent.
 We get zero.
 Without that easement our rental income would be roughly double what it is now.